 Deadman Wonderland was put on hiatus from March 26, 2012 (2012-05) to January 26, 2013 (2013-03).
 During this period, mangaka Kataoka Jinsei gave birth to and raised her baby boy.

 The series was first published in English by Tokyopop with 5 volumes released from February 2, 2010 to June 22, 2011 before publication was discontinued.
 VIZ Media republished the series to completion from February 11, 2014 to February 9, 2016.
-It was also published in Italian by Panini Comics under the Planet Manga imprint from January 24, 2010 to February 15, 2014 and in Polish by Waneko from June 2014 to June 2016; and in Indonesian by Level Comics.
+It was also published in Italian by Panini Comics under the Planet Manga imprint from January 24, 2010 to February 15, 2014; in Polish by Waneko from June 2014 to June 2016; and in Indonesian by Level Comics.